 In my career as a software developer, even though I never had to write any of the classic algorithms from scratch, I have encountered many situations where understanding how algorithms work has helped me to come up with an efficient solution.

 A good example of it was a problem that I needed to solve with real-time railway data.
-A the software I was working on would ingest information about upcoming trains from a third-party feed.
+The software I was working on would ingest information about upcoming trains from a third-party feed.
 One of the core components of this data was a collection of objects representing the stations that the train would pass along its journey.
-Each of this object would include information like station code, estimated arrival and departure times, scheduled arrival and departure times and some other station-specific data.
+Each of these objects would include information like station code, estimated arrival and departure times, scheduled arrival and departure times, and some other station-specific data.

 The problem with this data was that sometimes stations were excluded from the collection.
 This applied to some, but not all, stations that the train moved through but didn’t call at.
 However, the system that I was building absolutely needed to know every station that the train passed through, along with the estimated time at which the train would pass each station.

-So, the take-away is, once you start working on large scalable systems, you will almost not be able to do your job as a programmer if you have zero comprehensions of algorithms.
+So, the takeaway is, once you start working on large scalable systems, you will almost not be able to do your job as a programmer if you have zero comprehension of algorithms.

 Big tech would always asses your knowledge of algorithms

 As well as teaching you how to think and giving you tools to solve your own bespoke problems in the most efficient way possible, algorithms are the only way to get employed by large tech companies, such as Amazon, Google, Microsoft, and Uber.
 Every single one of these companies assesses your knowledge of algorithms during the recruitment process.

 And the reason for it is simple.
 When big tech companies hire a developer, they often wouldn’t look to place the developer in a specific role.
 The candidate would usually be expected to be able to fit into any of a relatively wide range of roles.
 And in some of them, the developers are guaranteed to encounter problems where only algorithmic solutions would be suitable.